-Start: 10.00 Iglesia de San Agustín Plaça Sant Agustí, 2, Raval
+Start: 10.00 Iglesia de San Agustín on Plaça Sant Agustí, 2, Raval

 Finish: 12:00 same place

-Plaça Sant Agustí, Hospital, La Rambla, Santa Ana, Portal del Ángel, Cucurulla, Portaferrisa, La Rambla, Hospital y Plaza San Agustín.
+Procession route: Plaça Sant Agustí, Hospital, La Rambla, Santa Ana, Portal del Ángel, Cucurulla, Portaferrisa, La Rambla, Hospital and back to Plaça Sant Agustí

 11:00 at Barcelona cathedral La Seu

 Barcelona Good Friday processions

 What to do on Good Friday in Barcelona?
-Are shops open on Good Friday in Barcelona and Spain.
-No. Shops are closed on Good Friday and other Easter public holidays.
+Are shops open on Good Friday in Barcelona and Spain?
+The answer is no. Shops are closed in Barcelona on Good Friday and other Easter public holidays.
 Restaurants and museums are open.
 The Maregmagnum mall is open in Barcelona port.
 Viernes Santo processions in Barcelona.
 The first Good Friday parade in Barcelona starts In the Raval area at the church “La Iglesia de Sant Agustí” on Plaça Sant Agustí It starts at 17.00 hours with a very nice procession with two "paso" floats and around 300 participants and musicians.
 At 19.00 at the church “Iglesia de Sant Jaume” on Carrer de Ferran in the Gothic Quarter of Barcelona another Good Friday Easter procession starts at 19.00 hours.
 To celebrate mass visit to the gothic Santa Maria del Mar church or the Barcelona Cathedral or the famous Sagrada Familia.
 For Palm Sunday decorations visit "Feria de Ramos" on the street Rambla de Catalunya

 Good Friday 2017 - Iglesia de San Agustín